 Continue to interact with that outlet every now and then (there’s no need to go overboard here).
 If and when you see a callout for another freelance photographer?
 You’ve already established a connection and some name recognition—before you’ve even submitted your materials.
 Or, if you decide to take a deep breath and cold pitch them before they post a gig?
 You won’t be totally unknown.

 Of course, you can implement these same tactics even after you’ve applied for a posted gig.
 Showing a continued interest and level of engagement with that outlet never (seriously, never) hurts!

 Take it from someone who writes career advice for a living: Ultimately, standing out in the competitive freelance landscape is no different than getting noticed in a traditional job hunt.

 It sounds brutal, but that freelance client doesn’t care what they can do for you.
-They don’t care how much you admire their mission or how much you’d love to work with them or how good this opportunity would be for your own career.
+They don’t care how much you admire their mission or how much you’d love to work with them or what new skills you’ll develop or how good this opportunity would be for your own career.

 What they do care about?
 What you can accomplish for them.